Conte-Ecology/basinCharacteristics/atmosphericDeposition/README.md

 1. Open the script `atmosphericDeposition`

 2. Change the values in the "Specify inputs" section of the script
- - "baseDirectory" is the path to the `nlcdLandCover` folder
+ - "baseDirectory" is the path to the `atmosphericDeposition` folder
  - "catchmentsFilePath" is the file path to the catchments polygons shapefile.
 (See "Notes" section")
  - "rasterFilePath" is the file path to the raw NADP atmospheric deposition raster (.tif format)
  - "version" is the name that will be associated with this particular run of the tool (e.g. `NortheastHRD` for all High Resolution Catchments)